Ethan-Hetrick/ethans-toolbox/nextflow/nextflow-best-practice-checklist.md

     3. Check the top of `.command.run`, did Nextflow execute the job correctly?
     4. Check `.command.log`, are there any more detail about your error message?
     5. Check all inputs/outputs for the process, are they correctly formatted?
 Do they have adequate permissions?
-- [ ] **Clearing caches**: If nothing else is working, try detelting your Nextflow and/or nf-core caches and work directories.
+- [ ] **Clearing caches**: If nothing else is working, try deleting your Nextflow and/or nf-core caches and work directories.
 Potential locations:
     - `~/.nextflow` or `$NXF_HOME` - Nextflow packages, plugins, etc. e.g. `rm -rf ~/.nextflow/*`
     - `~/.cache/nfcore` - Nf-core packages, pipelines, etc. e.g. `rm -rf ~/.cache/nfcore`
     - `$NXF_WORK` or `./work` - Cached pipeline results. e.g. `nextflow clean -f` or `rm -rf ./work`